It’s hard to see the way ahead when you’re missing a big piece of the puzzle.

 Why I believe in the power of NLP (Neuro-Linguistic-Programming)

-NLP is a set of tools that enable us to draw ‘conceptual maps’ of our present and our past experiences.
+NLP is a set of tools that enable us to change how we perceive our life experience, both past and present.

 Here’s a few more things about me:

 I’m an INFJ on the Myers Briggs and a 4 on the Enneagram.

 I moved to central Scotland for a quieter, more peaceful life, and to nurture my love of trees!
 Now living surrounded by woodland near to Loch Lomond, I cherish the space and tranquility.